wp-plugins/mad-mimi/readme.txt

 == Frequently Asked Questions ==

-= Requires PHP5 for All Features =
+= Requirements =
+* __Requires PHP5__ for list management functionality.
+* __Requires `curl`__ to be enabled on the server.

-The plugin requires PHP5 for list management functionality.
-If your web host does not support PHP5, please contact your host and see if they can upgrade your PHP version; generally this is done at no cost.
+If your web host does not support PHP5 and/or `curl`, please contact your host and see if they can upgrade your PHP version and activate `curl`; generally this can be done, and at no cost.

 = What is the plugin license? =

 * This plugin is released under a GPL license.

 = What is Mad Mimi? =
 Mad Mimi is the easiest email marketing tool out there.
-It's built from the ground up to be simple and usable. <a href="bit.ly/mad-mimi" rel="nofollow">Learn more about Mad Mimi</a>.
+It's built from the ground up to be simple and usable. <a href="http://bit.ly/mad-mimi" rel="nofollow">Learn more about Mad Mimi</a>.

-= Do I need a Mad Mimi account to use this plugin? = Yes, this plugin requires a Mad Mimi account. <a href="bit.ly/mad-mimi" rel="nofollow">Sign up for a free account here</a>.
+= Do I need a Mad Mimi account to use this plugin? = Yes, this plugin requires a Mad Mimi account. <a href="http://bit.ly/mad-mimi" rel="nofollow">Sign up for a free account here</a>.

 = How do I use the new `apply_filters()` functionality?
 (Added 1.1) =